apache/royale-asjs/examples/blog/BE0005_Creating_a_group_of_Jewel_RadioButtons/README.txt

 DESCRIPTION

-Adding an item to a Jewel List
+Creating a group of Jewel RadioButtons

 In this example we'll Learn how to configure a group of Jewel RadioButton controls in a Royale application.
 ---